haiwen/seafile-admin-docs/manual/deploy_pro/details_about_file_search.md

 Execute `./run_index_master.sh [start/stop/restart]` in the `seafile-server-last` directory to control the program to start, stop and restart.

-Next, create a configuration file `index-slave.conf` in the `conf` directory of all slave master nodes, e.g.
+Next, create a configuration file `index-slave.conf` in the `conf` directory of all slave nodes, e.g.

 ```
 [DEFAULT]